CenterEdge/renovate-config/README.md

 ----

 - `rangeStrategy` is set to `bump` so minor/patch npm version updates would not be ignored
 - `stabilityDays` is helpful to prevent upgrading to packages that have only been released very recently.
-Such as npm packages are allowed to be removed from the npm repo within a few day of initial release.
+Such as npm packages are allowed to be removed from the npm repo within a few days of initial release.
 If we update a third party npm package and then it's removed from npm entirely that would not be good.